|

 wins.
 Alignment provides the foundation of trust which fuels

+the effort, commitment and teamwork critical for success.
 This philosophy, simple as it sounds, is not shared by all

 in the startup community.
 I regularly interview executives